language has power: on smudging and appropriation

 Make a shift

-- Use something else.
-Some alternatives to white sage smoke for clearing and cleansing (and you should always do as much as you can to seek out herbs grown from ethical cultivation and sourcing no matter the plant, by the way):
+Use something else.
+Some alternatives to white sage smoke for clearing and cleansing keeping in mind that you should always do as much as you can to seek out herbs grown from ethical cultivation and sourcing, no matter the plant:

 Additionally, if you are up to the labor, please feel free to call me out on something I said here that just compounds the issue.